-(3) Based on January 1, 2011 value of \$24,446,954,999.
+(3) Based on January 1, 2012 value of \$25,213,972,501.

 (4) Excludes general obligation bonds that are in practice repaid from user fees and thus are self-supporting.
 This includes GO bonds issued for water and sewer purposes.
-Also excludes any loans from the Massachusetts Water Pollution Abatement Trust (MWPAT) to be paid from state assistance.
+Also excludes portion of principal of school bonds expected to be paid with state grants and loans from the Massachusetts Water Pollution Abatement Trust (MWPAT) to be paid from state assistance.